accert-dev/ACCERT/docs/source/level0.rst

         *   This could also be written as l0COA(2C), this just the calculation before the total cost.

+.. admonition:: NOTICE!

-**All the cost elements and their descriptions are broken down in the MySQL database.**
+    **All the cost elements and their descriptions are broken down in the "Cost Elements and Code of Accounts" tab.**

 .. toctree::
     :maxdepth: 1